Skip to content

 #Is a Vizio or LG TV better for gaming?

-LG is the clear choice for serious gaming.
+LG wins for serious gamers.
 The C4 OLED delivers 0.1ms response time at 4K/120Hz with Nvidia G-Sync and AMD FreeSync Premium support.
 Vizio’s P-Series handles 4K/120Hz with VRR, but response times run 9-15ms even in Game Mode, a noticeable difference in fast-paced titles.
+For casual or older-hardware gaming, Vizio’s price advantage makes sense.

 #Which brand makes more reliable TVs?

-LG builds more reliable TVs based on aggregated user review data.
-Vizio’s most common failures are motherboard issues at 2-3 years.
-LG owners report fewer hardware problems over the same ownership period, though LG OLED panels carry a small burn-in risk with static content.
+LG builds more reliable TVs.
+Vizio’s most common failures are motherboard issues at 2-3 years, with backlighting problems surfacing after heavy use.
+LG owners report fewer hardware problems over the same ownership period.
+The one caveat: LG OLED panels carry a small burn-in risk with static content like news tickers and gaming HUDs, which is worth knowing if you leave static images on screen for extended periods.

 #Do Vizio TVs have better picture quality than LG?